quelcom/homeink/README.md

 I also adjusted the cpu governor to powersave and few tweaks here and there, but nothing important other than adding the new network interface.

+### Frame

+I bought a 3d picture frame that was big enough to hold the kindle and I handcrafted a passepartout with thick cardstock paper to hide the Kindle frame and keyboard.
+I secured the Pi Zero with some kapton tape, drilled some holes in the back for ventilation and added a bit of foam to make sure the Kindle does not move inside the frame.

 ## Software

 ### Homeink